 - Difficulty controlling emotions

-- Loss of sense of inhibition
+- Lastly, loss of sense of inhibition

-Head trauma and brain injury are complex symptoms that necessitate special medical care, rehabilitation and follow-up.
+Generally, head trauma and brain injury are complex symptoms that necessitate special medical care, rehabilitation and follow-up.
 Luckily, the brain is capable of healing and recovering.

 Disclaimer / More Information